kckishan/AMTAE/README.md

 ```

-Training a model for a 100 epochs.
+Training a model for 100 epochs.
 ```
 python main.py --epochs 100
 ```
-Increasing the learning rate and the dropout.
+Increasing the learning rate and dropout.
 ```
 python main.py --learning-rate 0.1 --dropout 0.9
 ```